Rodez Cathedral: Stained glass

 The cathedral has a mixture of early windows, 19th-century windows, and a series of modern windows depicting, among others, the subjects, the creation of the Elements.
 In some windows, early glass has been combined with more modern settings.

-The great organ
+Organ

 The great organ is one of the famous features of the cathedral.
-The buffet was constructed in 1628 by Raymond Guimond de Périgueux to house an organ built by Vernohlles de Poitiers.
-The instrument was rebuilt in 1676 by Jean de Joyeux.
-It was reconstructed again in 1902 by Charles Anneessens, then rebuilt once again in 1986 par Jean-Georges & Yves Koenig to return it to its earlier form under Jean de Joyeux Joyeuse en 1986.
-Both the buffet and the instrument are protected in the list of French historic monuments.
+The buffet was constructed between 1628 and 1631 by Raymond Gusmond of Périgueux to house an organ built by Antoine Vernholles of Poitiers.
+The instrument was rebuilt in 1677 by Jean de Joyeuse, rebuilt again in 1902 by Charles Anneessens, then rebuilt once again in 1977 and 1986 by Jean-Georges & Yves Koenig, who returned it to the form it had had under de Joyeuse.
+Both the buffet and the instrument itself are protected in the list of French historic monuments.